 Most women going for an IVF might wonder if there are ways to reduce the cramping.
 As explained earlier, cramping is quite normal after an IVF, but yes, you can reduce the discomfort caused by cramping by following a few simple steps, which we shall talk about below.

 Here’s what you can do to reduce the cramping discomfort after an IVF session.

 1. Do Not Lift Heavy Objects After the Transfer

 You may like to go easy on yourself immediately after the transfer.
-Refrain from lifting or moving of heavy objects.
-It is also suggested to avoid indulging in rigorous exercises.
+Refrain from lifting or moving heavy objects.
+It is also recommended to avoid indulging in rigorous exercises.

 2. Take Adequate Rest

 Make sure you take proper rest after the transfer.
 Stay away from activities that may increase your stress and anxiety levels.
 Learn to relax with soothing music, deep breathing techniques, and remain positive.